Arduino based generator starter

 Three digital input pins are used for extra's.
 A momentary closed "start" switch to force a start and run cycle.
 Two single pole single throw switches.
 Currently one switch to alter the ID on a webpage to identify one of two generator that I use and the other selects max run time.

-The ethernet shield is used to provide a status page showing garage battery voltage, generator status and uptime.
-The ethernet shield is connected to a wifi router and linked to a raspberry pi that monitors the house batteries via data retrieved from the Outback Mate.
+The arduino provides a status page showing garage battery voltage, generator status and uptime.
+The arduino is linked to a raspberry pi that monitors the house batteries via data retrieved from the Outback Mate.
 Currently the software supports starting and stopping the generator remotely.
 When the house batteries reach a determined start voltage the Pi sends a start command to the arduino.

 The status page also provides generator run time for the most recent run.
 The raspberry Pi reads the status page and updates a run time log.